shashank-samavedula/aac-prime/README.md

 # aac-prime
-Monte Carlo algorithms for prime factorisation.
+Implementation of Monte Carlo algorithms for prime factorisation.